October 2024 Bulgarian parliamentary election: Elections and government breakdown

-June elections

 The June 2024 elections, held at the same time as the European Parliament elections, had the lowest turnout (33%) since the end of communist rule in 1989.
-It resulted in GERB–SDS winning most of the votes and 68 seats, with no party or alliance obtaining enough seats to form a majority in the National Assembly.
+It resulted in GERB–SDS winning 25% of the votes and 68 seats, with no party or alliance obtaining enough seats to form a majority in the National Assembly.
 The new elected 50th Parliament replaced the 49th Parliament, when all elected members were sworn in on 19 June.
 Government formation attempts were given to GERB, PP–DB and There is Such a People (ITN), with the final attempt failing on 5 August.

 As a consequence, President Rumen Radev instead appointed the Vice President of the Bulgarian National Audit Office, Goritsa Grancharova-Kozhareva, as the next caretaker prime minister on 9 August.
 Grancharova-Kozhareva was granted ten days to form a proposal for the next caretaker government to be appointed on 20 August, and the upcoming next parliamentary elections were scheduled for 20 October 2024.
 Grancharova-Kozhareva made the controversial decision to propose that the incumbent minister of the interior, Kalin Stoyanov, should remain in his role, but this was opposed by President Radev.
 Radev rejected the government proposal, delaying the upcoming election.

 Following the rejection of Grancharova-Kozhareva, Radev re-appointed Dimitar Glavchev as the caretaker prime minister, and his government proposal was sworn in on 27 August, and the elections were set for 27 October.